sqlc-dev/www/_posts/2023-12-04-preview-typescript-support-with-sqlc-gen-typescript.md

 ## Quick tour

-The [getting started guide](https://github.com/sqlc-dev/sqlc-gen-typescript#getting-started) has a complete [sqlc-gen-typescript](https://github.com/sqlc-dev/sqlc-gen-typescript) walkthrough, but I wanted to give you a peek at using the generated code.
+The [getting started guide](https://github.com/sqlc-dev/sqlc-gen-typescript#getting-started) has a complete [sqlc-gen-typescript](https://github.com/sqlc-dev/sqlc-gen-typescript) walkthrough, but we wanted to give you a quick peek at using the generated code.

 We'll start with the SQL.
 We have one table, `authors`, and a few queries.